 The fancier more expen$ive cameras may have auxiliary close-up lenses; now we must be cleverer than that for our simple, dirt-cheap purpose here.

 I have an old cheap close-up lens (just a one-lens magnifying glass with a friction-fit aluminium frame) that fit a Kodak box camera from the 1950's.
-Held close in front of a small digital lens, it works surprisingly well to increase the image size and get my first basic camera in closer.
+Held close in front of a small digital lens, it works surprisingly well to increase the image size and get my first basic digital camera in closer.
 The autofocus still works just fine.
 (And if it did not work, I would try setting the distance manually, if this manual focus feature were available on the particular camera.)

 By logical conclusion, a reading magnifier glass held still between lens and subject should work pretty good.
 By golly it does.
 Yes there is a bit more distortion than using Brand X's super lens, but it sure is good enough for our subject and Web information needs here.

-And if all that doesn't work to your satisfaction, just increase the camera's resolution from the default one we mostly use.
+And if all that doesn't work to your satisfaction, just increase the camera's resolution from the default lower one we mostly use.
 The object won't be any closer to the camera, but in our photo manipulation software we will severely crop the image leaving the critical bit to fill the new picture.
 We then prepare and shrink the image's file to an acceptable file size in the usual way.

 Lighting Tips